MilesFarber/Pokemon-Mystery-Dungeon-Nexus/Markdown.md

 ###### a

-1. Use a number, a dot, and a space
+1. Use a number, a period, and space
 2. To make an ordered list.

-* Use an asterisk and a space
+* Use an asterisk and space
 * To make an unordered list.

 - You can also use